What is SIAM - Service Integration and management?

 How do you make it happen?

 SIAM is no longer a 12-24 months project that requires consultants and managed service providers to rally around you and your teams to get things designed, tested, implemented and so on.
 The strategic parts focus on the management and communication parts of the project, which often work best when done internally (perhaps with external guidance).
-3 vital questions to ask about your SIAM project

 We then recommend looking at the rest of the project using these four steps:

 Be clear, aligned and public with your goals.
 These should be customer centric and understanding of what works well already with your teams and suppliers.
-Each goal should be seen as an improvement to what is already there, rather than an opportunity to rip and replace an existing service or solution. in the world of SIAM, who is responsible for the SLA's and KPI's
+Each goal should be seen as an improvement to what is already there, rather than an opportunity to rip and replace an existing service or solution.

 Really all you want for your staff is to help them do their jobs better.
 You should want them to work closer together and to get closer to your customer.
 When you approach the people side of SIAM with this in mind, the technology and process sharing will usually follow suit.
 A consultative and learning-led approach to people management will be the ultimate ‘oil and grease’ in your SIAM machine!